setup Hyrox on your Garmin Watch – everything you need to know about HYROX Sports Tech (WOD, AMRAP, CrossFit, Spartan)

 Manually press the LAP button as you cross the timing mat at the exit of each station.

-You will get a single workout entry on Strava but no rep details.
+You will receive a single workout entry on Strava, but no rep details will be included.

 Method 2: Standard MultiSport Profile

 Creating a multiport profile to include the correct sports profile and metrics for running, cardio, strength, and rowing is an enticing idea.
-However, the multisport profiles on high-end Garmin triathlon watches (Forerunner 965, Fenix) only allow five sports.
+However, the multisport profiles on high-end Garmin triathlon watches (Forerunner 970, Fenix) only allow for five sports, limited to specific types (not strength training).

 You cannot use the standard multisport mode for HYROX as of April 2025.